 - In the nervous system, the brain acts as a central computer and controls all the functions.
 While the other parts of the nervous system act as a network and relay information back and forth from the brain to different body parts.

 - It is the brain that controls; what a person thinks and feels, how a person learns different skills, how a person remembers skills and information, the way a person talks, and the way a person moves.

 - The brain also controls functions in our body we are less aware of, such as heart beating, breathing, and digestion of food.

 - In short, the brain is the command center of our body.

 What Is The Main Function Of Spinal Cord

 - The main function of the spinal cord is to receive messages from the body and send it to the brain, and from the brain to the body.

-- Spinal cord acts as a pathway for the sensory information and transports it between the body and brain.
+- The spinal cord acts as a pathway for sensory information and transports it between the body and brain.